apache/parquet-format/LogicalTypes.md

 Each self-reference inherits the compression and encryption settings of the `inline` column chunk of the same row group.
-These settings are properties of the column chunk, so all self-references of a column chunk share them regardless of the page a value is stored in.
+These settings are properties of the column chunk, so all self-references of a column chunk share them regardless of where in the file the referenced value is stored.

 Each referenced byte range is compressed independently using the `CompressionCodec` of the `inline` column chunk. `UNCOMPRESSED` leaves the referenced bytes uncompressed.